 This one or two year fellowship in Emergency Radiology involves imaging of both traumatic and non-traumatic emergency conditions.
 The Emergency Radiology Division is located adjacent to the Massachusetts General Hospital Emergency Department.
 As a Level I Trauma Center, Level I Pediatric Trauma Center, and Level I Burn Center, Mass General is accredited to treat patients with the most critical injuries, and sees over 110,000 patients per year.
-Over 110,000 imaging examinations are performed annually in the Emergency Radiology Division which is equipped with state-of-the-art multi-detector CT scanners, a 1.5T MR scanner, ultrasound, and three digital radiographic rooms.
+Over 110,000 imaging examinations are performed annually in the Emergency Radiology Division which is equipped with the most state-of-the-art multi-detector CT scanners, including two dedicated ED dual-energy CT scanners, a 1.5T MR scanner, 24/7 dedicated ultrasound coverage, and three digital radiographic rooms.
 The Division is completely digital, with film interpretation on six PACS workstations and 3-D workstations.

 Teaching of fellows is provided at daily case review conference, weekly teaching conferences and research meetings.
 Opportunity is also afforded fellows to attend teaching conferences of other radiology subspecialty divisions.
 Consultation throughout the workday occurs with our team of staff radiologists, emergency department physicians, and trauma surgeons.
 Ample time is given to fellows for elective rotations with other MGH radiology subspecialty divisions, including but not limited to neuro, cardiac, and abdominal imaging.